kwhitejr/homepage/content/blog/aws-solutions-architect-cribsheet/index.md

 ## Other

 ### VPC Flow Logs
+- VPC Flow Logs is a feature that enables you to capture information about the IP traffic going to and from network interfaces in your VPC.
+Flow log data can be published to Amazon CloudWatch Logs or Amazon S3.
+After you've created a flow log, you can retrieve and view its data in the chosen destination.
+- Flow logs can help you with a number of tasks, such as:
+  - Diagnosing overly restrictive security group rules
+  - Monitoring the traffic that is reaching your instance
+  - Determining the direction of the traffic to and from the network interfaces
+- Flow log data is collected outside of the path of your network traffic, and therefore does not affect network throughput or latency.
+You can create or delete flow logs without any risk of impact to network performance.
 - VPC Flow Logs can be created at the VPC, subnet, and network interface levels.

 ### Hypervisors

 ### Opsworks
+- OpsWorks is an operational management service, which AWS often classifies as “management tools” (especially in the AWS console).
+It allows integration with tools like Puppet and Chef.

 ### Amazon FPS & Amazon DevPay
 - Using Amazon **Flexible Payments Service** (Amazon FPS), developers can accept payments on websites.
 It has several innovative features, including support for micropayments.
 - Amazon **DevPay** instruments two Amazon Web Services to enable a new sort of Software as a Service.
 Amazon DevPay supports applications built on Amazon S3 or Amazon EC2 by allowing you to resell applications built on top of one of these services.
 You determine the retail price, which is a mark-up above Amazons base price.
 Customers pay for your application by paying Amazon.
 We deduct the base price plus a small commission; then deposit the rest into your Amazon account.

+### QuickSight
+- QuickSight is a cloud-powered business analytics service.
+It provides visualizations and analysis from multiple data sources.

+### Cloud9
+- Cloud9 is a developer environment, intended as an IDE for AWS developers.

+### Direct Connect
+- Direct Connect is an AWS service for creating a high-speed connection between an on-premises site and AWS.

+### AWS Shield
+- AWS Shield is a managed Distributed Denial of Service (DDoS) protection service that safeguards applications running on AWS.
+AWS Shield provides always-on detection and automatic inline mitigations that minimize application downtime and latency, so there is no need to engage AWS Support to benefit from DDoS protection.
+- Can be an origin for CloudFront.
+- CloudFront automatically provides AWS Shield (standard) to protect from DDoS, and it also can integrate with AWS WAF and AWS Shield advanced.